-I sighed and stepped around him into the kitchen, putting the bag on the counter.
+I sighed and stepped around him and into the kitchen, putting the bags on the counter.
 He looked at the gun then pointed and squeezed it at me again.
 More nothing happened.
 He yelled in frustration and threw the gun at me.
 He missed and the gun bounced off the side of the refrigerator.

 “Watch it!”
 I said, getting annoyed.
 “You could break something.”

 He yelled again and started to rush at me but tripped.
 He hit the ground hard and lay there unmoving.
 I sighed again and started putting the groceries away.